pepkit/looper/docs/pipeline-interface-specification.md

 #### var_templates

 This section can consist of multiple variable templates that are rendered and can be reused.
 The namespaces available to the templates are listed in [variable namespaces](variable-namespaces.md) section.
 Please note that the variables defined here (even if they are paths) are arbitrary and are *not* subject to be made relative.
 Therefore, the pipeline interface author needs take care of making them portable (the `{looper.piface_dir}` value comes in handy!).

+#### pre_submit

+This section can consist of two subsections: `python_funcions` and/or `command_templates`, which specify the pre-submission tasks to be run before the main pipeline command is submitted.
+Please refer to the [pre-submission hooks system](pre-submission-hooks.md) section for a detailed explanation of this feature and syntax.

 ## Validating a pipeline interface